rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 ![on-off-buttons](on-off.gif){: .shadow}

-The first time a view of the component above is rendered, the `OnOff` function is called where the initial `state` is `False`.
-The function then returns a series of to return a series of HTML elements with callbacks.
-Machinery behind the scenes then realizes that declaration and thusly displays two buttons with the text `"The button is off"`.
-When a user clicks the now visible `"On"` button, its callback is triggered, the `state` is set to `True`, the `OnOff` function is called, and the machinery again goes to work.
-This time though, the text displayed will read `"The button is on"`.
+Here's a very high level summary of how it works... the first time a view of the component above is rendered, the `OnOff` function is called where the initial `state` is `False`.
+The function then returns a series of HTML elements with callbacks that respond to client-side events.
+Machinery behind the scenes then realizes that declaration and displays two buttons with the text `"The button is off"`.
+Then, when a user clicks the now visible `"On"` button, a client-side event is triggered, the associated callback responds to it by setting the `state` to `True`, and a re-render of the component is scheduled.
+The internal machinery again goes to work to update the display, this time though, the text will read `"The button is on"` because of the `state` change.

 This behavior of defining outcomes without stating the means by which to achieve them is what makes components in IDOM and React "declarative".
 For comparison, a hypothetical,